Daughters (Nas song): Writing and recording

 With "Daughters", Nas wanted to write a song that expressed him observing the growth of his daughter Destiny Jones, who was 17 years old at the time.
 Nas said in an interview with XXL:

 "She's so important to me and she always has been.
 They grow so fast and time flies man.
 Before you know it, you're looking at a little lady.
 She's my first kid, my first time watching a child become a teen and a little adult before my eyes.
 That's one of the most important things in my life.
 She is.
 I can't get away from talking about it."

 "Daughters" was one of the first tracks Nas recorded for his 2012 album Life Is Good.
 Recording sessions for the song took place at 4220 Studios, Conway Recording Studios, and EastWest Studios in Hollywood, and at Record One in Sherman Oaks, California.
 It was produced by No I.D., who incorporated live instrumentation, including guitar by Steve Wyreman and keyboards by James Poyser and Kevin Randolph.
 Kaye Fox sung additional vocals on the song.

 Destiny Jones was in the studio when they were recording "Daughters".
 "We were in a big studio so Destiny was doing other things", Nas later told Vibe.
 "She walked into the room where I was recording it and heard a few words and said, 'What's going on?'
 The whole room just started laughing and she kind of smiled and walked backwards out of the room.
 She didn't know what it was about and she didn't want to listen to it, but later on she heard the song."

+In 2025, Nas revealed that he had initially approached Eminem to feature on the single, but he respectfully declined.